SaMPo163/rsschool-cv/cv.md

 ## Object

-I want to work as a front-end developer.
+I want to work a front-end developer.
 In the future, become popular in the specialty.
 I graduated from Samara state aerospace University in 2016 year.
 Three years of experience in the aviation industry.